 .

-In today’s digital world, e-safety is of paramount importance and we ensure that it is firmly embedded in our children's learning at school.
-We also encourage our parents and carers to have an awareness and understanding of e-safety in order for their children to use the internet in a safe and responsible way.
+In today’s digital world, online safety is of paramount importance and we ensure that it is firmly embedded in our children's learning at school.
+We also encourage our parents and carers to have an awareness and understanding of online safety in order for their children to use the internet in a safe and responsible way.

 As part of our Computing Curriculum, we provide access to the internet in teacher supervised lessons.
 We adamantly believe that the use of the internet is an invaluable tool for children to allow them to become global citizens of the 21st century.
 However, because of concerns about the extent of content children can access on the internet, our school internet access provider operates a filtering system that restricts access to inappropriate materials.